fdecunta/updatecsv/README.md

 Command-line tool for transferring data from one CSV file to another.
 This is done based on a unique identifiers column (e.g., ID numbers).

-The program was designed for updating data from experiments, where each row represents an experimental unit and each column a variable.
+It is intended for updating data from experiments, where each row represents an experimental unit and each column a variable.
 Thus, the program it is like a merge, but with a few constraints:

 - It does not add new rows.
 - The identifiers in the input file must be a subset of those in the original file.